ndp/ts-playground/src/service-worker/README.md

 Here, we see multiple strategies in action.
 Each request is evaluated (sequentially) against the paths, and the first matching strategy is applied.
 (If not strategy matches, the resource is fetched as normal.)
   - The path `open-search.xml` will never be cached,
   - `/my-data.json` will be served from the cache and re-fetched in the background, available for a later access.
-  - Finally, the file `/networkDown.html` will be cached, and served as a replacement for other HTML pages when their fetching fails.
+  - Finally, the file `/networkDown.html` will be cached, and served as a replacement for other HTML pages when fetching fails.

 Another common strategy is to pre-cache some resources on disk.
 These can be explicitly listed, or dynamically determined from glob matches of files on disk:
 ```ts